Perseid Meteor Shower 2022 - CLOSED

 - A ticket is required for each person in your party / group that is over 4 years of age.

-- Tickets will be available on site, but may also be purchased beforehand online.
+- Tickets will NOT be available on site, and must be purchased beforehand online.

 - Tickets will be checked at the Observatory main gate, either electronically or physically.